quatrope/ois/docs/methods.rst

 Bramich
 -------

-If no list of Gaussians is provided, ois will default to use the method for image subtraction developed by Bramich [bramich2010]_.
+If no list of Gaussians is provided, ois will default to use the method for image subtraction developed by

-The method consists on the simultaneous fit of a polynomial background and a convolution kernel.
-Unlike Alard & Lupton method, in Bramich, each pixel of the kernel is left to vary independently and nothing is assumed about the general shape of the kernel.
+Bramich [bramich2010]_ modifies Alard-Lupton making each pixel of the kernel an independent parameter to fit.
+This is equivalent as having a vector basis consisting of `Delta kernels`.
+It will also simultaneously fit a polynomial background.

+This method does not make assumptions on the kernel shape and can thus model completely arbitrary kernels.
+It can also correct for small translations between the images.

 While more accurate, this method is computationally more expensive than Alard & Lupton's.